-Production in Ukraine is several years off and will be dependent on results from 15 test wells.
+Production in Ukraine is several years off and will depend on results from 15 test wells.

-But the Yuzivska shale gas field could be producing 20 billion cubic metres of gas in 2018, Stavitsky said on Thursday.
+The Yuzivska field could be producing 20 billion cubic metres of gas in 2018, Stavitsky said on Thursday.

 Under the 10-year deal signed in 2009 by the preceding government, Ukraine currently pays about $430 per 1,000 cubic metres for Russian gas.

-The present Kiev government says the price is exorbitant yet has so far failed to persuade Russia to bring the price down.
+The present Kiev government says the price is exorbitant but has so far failed to persuade Russia to bring it down.
 At the same time, Moscow has increasingly used the issue to step up pressure on Ukraine to join a post-Soviet Customs Union and step back from moves towards the European mainstream.

-"Before Russia did not take the Ukrainian position seriously when it spoke of finding alternative gas supplies.
-This agreement on shale gas will strengthen Kiev's position at negotiations with Russia over a (new) gas contract," he told Reuters.
+“Before Russia did not take the Ukrainian position seriously when it spoke of finding alternative gas supplies.
+This agreement on shale gas will strengthen Kiev’s position at negotiations with Russia over a (new) gas contract,” said independent energy analyst Valentyn Zemlyansky.